North Queensland Society for Crippled Children

 In 1991, the North Queensland Society for Crippled Children changed its name to Cootharinga Society of North Queensland, with the focus going from disability to ability and from institutionalised settings to community based environments.
 Today it is known as Cootharinga North Queensland - Ability First!

 While the original poliomyelitis epidemic has passed, unfortunately the need for Cootharinga and our valuable work has not.
-Today Cootharinga operates throughout North Queensland with an ongoing presence in Townsville, Cairns, Mackay and regions in between.
+Today Cootharinga operates throughout North Queensland with an ongoing presence in Townsville, Cairns, Rockhampton, Mackay, Mount Isa, the Burdekin and regions in between.